Ann Lewis: Hillary Clinton (2000–2008)

 Lewis served as senior advisor to Hillary Clinton's 2000 campaign for U.S. Senate.
 She served as director of communications for HillPAC and Friends of Hillary 2005 to 2007.
 She also served as national chair of the DNC Women's Vote Center, where she led the Democratic Party's major initiative to reach, engage, and mobilize women voters from 2003 to 2004.

 Hillary Clinton 2008 presidential campaign

 Lewis was senior advisor for Hillary Clinton's 2008 – 2016 presidential campaign.

 Lewis was co-chair for Jewish Women for Hillary 2016.

 Other work

 Following the conclusion of Clinton's 2008 presidential campaign, Lewis founded NoLimits.org, an issue-based educational organization encouraging people to support the public policies championed by Clinton.
 She also served as president of the JAC Education Foundation.

-Academia

-In 2001, Lewis was the Richman Visiting professor at Brandeis University, teaching a course on the presidency entitled "The West Wing and The Real World" and a Public Policy Fellow at the Annenberg School of Communications of the University of Pennsylvania.
+In 2001, Lewis was the Richman Visiting professor at Brandeis University.

-Lewis was appointed by President Clinton as co-chair of the President's Commission on the Celebration of Women in American History, and she was appointed by the President and Senator Daschle to the Women's Progress Commission, established by Congress to report on women's historical sites.
-She chaired the U.S. Government Working Group for the Women 2000: Beijing Plus Five Special Session of the General Assembly.

 Women's Suffrage Collection

 Lewis maintains the Ann Lewis Women's Suffrage Collection, an archive of suffrage-related objects and ephemera.